adrianjhpc/cirrus-website/status/index.md

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.

-Wednesday 4th November 1000 - 1200 GMT
+Wednesday 25th November 1000 - 1200 GMT
-There is an 'At-Risk' Session to replace a faulty DDN controller on the main Cirrus lustre filesystem.

-We will also undertake maintenance on the BeeGFS storage controller.
-IBM have recommended that we re-seat one of the controllers to attempt to correct a multipath issue.
-The controllers are resilient and the activity is being undertaken on the inactive controller.
+There is an 'At-Risk' Session to change the Slurm configuration for the GPU Nodes.
+There will be a 1 hour reservation for the GPU nodes where they will be unavailable to users.
+Submitted jobs will queue and will start once the reservation is complete.

 We do not expect the maintenace to have any impact on users but please report any issues you experience to support@cirrus.ac.uk